s-rb/blog/_posts/2024-10-12-deploying-multiple-apps-docker.md

 ---
-title: 'Deploying Multiple Apps on a Single VPS with Docker'
+title: 'Deploying Multiple Apps on a Single VPS'
 layout: post
 post-image: /assets/images/posts/2024/00003-1.png
 description: Docker enables the efficient deployment and management of multiple applications on a single VPS through